dotnet/dotnet-monitor/documentation/authentication.md

 ## Disabling Authentication

 Disabling authentication could enable lower privileged processes to exfiltrate sensitive information, such as the full contents of memory, from any .NET application running within the same boundary.
-You should only disable authentication when you have evaluated and mitigated the security implications of running `dotnet-monitor` unauthenticated.
+You should only disable authentication when you have evaluated and mitigated the security implications of running `dotnet monitor` unauthenticated.

-Authentication can be turned off by specifying the `--no-auth` option to `dotnet-monitor` at startup:
+Authentication can be turned off by specifying the `--no-auth` option to `dotnet monitor` at startup:
 ```powershell
 dotnet-monitor collect --no-auth
 ```